Brightlingsea

 3. A tried and tested place for a second home

-The area The Orchards sits in has been welcoming visitors from far and wide for generations, and it’s easy to see why with its unique blend of convenience and beauty.
+The area Orchards sits in has been welcoming visitors from far and wide for generations, and it’s easy to see why with its unique blend of convenience and beauty.
 Just an hour and a half’s drive from London gets you here, but it may as well feel like a world away.

 Head to St Osyth Sunday Market for a weekly shopping fix and a bargain or two, attend one of the many clubs at St Osyth Village Hall, or head into Clacton for a class or two at Clacton Leisure Centre.